mpasovic/majapasovic.org/_posts/2012-06-05-bodily-rhetoric.md

 deprived of basic nourishment, and if it is in gradual deterioration.
-In a world where bodily norms are perceived differently (for example, whereas having a nose surgery is a norm in one country, it can be viewed as complete abomination in another country), the rhetoric of the body is very important.
-Bodily rhetoric or the rhetoric of the body is an ability to voice our identity, the sense of belonging, our desires and fears; it is an ability to construct our inner values to the outside world, but most importantly, bodily rhetoric is used as a tool to transform minds, whole generations and societies, either in a positive or negative way.
-In today’s societies, bodily rhetoric is oftentimes used to deceive and manipulate the listeners and viewers, and to hide or mask the true intentions of the speaker.
+In a world where bodily norms are perceived differently (for example, whereas having a nose surgery is a norm in one country, it can be viewed as a complete abomination in another country), the rhetoric of the body is very important.
+Bodily rhetoric or the rhetoric of the body is an ability to voice our identity, the sense of belonging, our desires and fears; it is an ability to construct our inner values to the outside world, but most importantly, bodily rhetoric is used as a tool to transform minds, whole generations and societies, either in positive or negative ways.
+In today’s societies, bodily rhetoric is oftentimes used to deceive and manipulate the masses, and to hide or mask the true intentions of the speaker.
 Bodily rhetoric matters a great deal because not only does it define our gender, our national or cultural background, but it also reconstructs and re-defines who we